unahouExosite/docs/murano/tutorials/keystore-service.md

 -d "vendor=<product_id>&model=<product_id>&sn=<identity>"
 ```

 The **CIK** for the device is returned.
-See the [device API documentation](../../products/device_api/http/#activate) for more about the activation step.
+See the [activate API](../../products/device_api/http/#activate) documentation for more about the activation step.

 With the CIK in hand you are ready to write data.
-If you don't have a physical device, you can simulate one by sending data with the _write_ operation of the [device API](../../products/device_api/http#write).
+If you don't have a physical device, you can simulate one by sending data using the [write API](../../products/device_api/http#write).
 Here's how to do that using curl.
 Again, be sure to substitute the items in brackets with your values.

 ```
 curl https://<product_id>.m2.exosite.com/onep:v1/stack/alias \